Are you seeing any of the problems faced by troubled programs? If so, you need a recovery plan to get your program back on track.

 Here’s the 5 step ESI process for getting out of trouble — I saw a webinar hosted by them and these are my notes.

-The whole approach assumes you have been parachuted in to fix someone else’s flailing program, which I suppose is what ESI do.
+The whole approach assumes you have been parachuted in to fix someone else’s failing program.
 You can adapt the steps if you are trying to turn your own program around, or make the steps smaller to turn around a project instead of a whole program.